-See the Admission chapter in this catalog for general LEP admissions policies.
+See chapter 1 for general Limited-Enrollment Program admissions policies.

 Freshman Admission and the 45-Credit Review.
 Most first-time entering freshmen will gain admission to the College of Journalism directly from high school, as allowed by space considerations within the College.
 Because space may be limited before all interested freshmen are admitted to the program, early application is encouraged.
 Freshmen admitted to the program will have access to the necessary advising through their initial semesters to help them determine if Journalism is an appropriate area for their interests and abilities.